Azure/azure-powershell/src/StackAdmin/Azs.Storage.Admin/Help/Get-AzsStorageAccount.md

 ## PARAMETERS

 ### -Summary
-Switch for wheter summary or detailed information is returned.
+Switch for whether summary or detailed information is returned.

 ```yaml
 Type: SwitchParameter